hipertracker/words_extractor/README.md

 * Updated Python version to 3.12.2, added poetry, solved missing icu4 collations for M1 processors, added a fancy progress bar
 * Updated Golang version to 1.22.0
 * Updated Ruby version to 3.3.0, added sorting with collations for many languages (this slowed the code almost 2x)
+* Updated Crystal version to 1.11.2 (using 10 cores is slower than 8 and uzsing 8 cofres is slower than 4, all is slower than v1.5.1, strange)

 2022-09-17